-86 EFRAG agrees that the use of annual cohorts for contracts other than the intergenerationally-mutualised contracts and cash flow matched contracts provide important information about profitability trends and losses on onerous contracts that are essential to understand an insurer's results thereby providing relevant information.
-For intergenerationally-mutualised contracts and cash flow matched contracts, refer to the Cover letter.
+86 EFRAG agrees that the use of annual cohorts provides important information about profitability trends and losses on onerous contracts that are essential to understand an insurer's results thereby providing relevant information.15.

-- 87 IFRS 17 requires any differences between expected and actual amounts of the investment component payable in the period to be recognised in the CSM13.
+- 87 IFRS 17 requires any differences between expected and actual amounts of the investment component payable in the period to be recognised in the CSM16.
 This is because acceleration or delay in repayments of investment components only gives rise to a gain or loss for the entity to the extent that the amount of the repayment is affected by its timing.
 EFRAG considers that there are circumstances in which an investment component that becomes payable in a period may directly cause changes in estimates of the present value of other future cash flows.
 An example would be an acceleration in the repayment of an investment component because of policyholders who cancel their contracts. - 88 EFRAG has been made aware that the application of this requirement is complex.
 EFRAG acknowledges the complexity of the requirement but notes that accelerations or delays in payment of investment components are inherent to insurance business models.
 EFRAG does not consider as useful information, for example, the recognition of a gain for a delay in repaying an investment component accompanied by a loss that adjusts the CSM for the expected later repayment.
 EFRAG concludes that the complexity is balanced by the relevance of the resulting information, in line with the insurance business models.